jebberjeb/reframe-fsm/doc/HOWTO-blog.md

 ;;   add logic for missing email & password
 ;;   update set-x handlers to transition back to ready ;; TODO refer to previous diagram?

+Please take a look at the rest of [this sample's code]() to see how the AJAX calls are made, etc.

 ## Final Thoughts -or- Thanks for Logging In!